Overview

 3.14: Third-Party Authentication

-• Unclear whether this product supports third-party login.
+- Unclear whether this product supports social or federated login.

-• Unclear whether personal information from third-party login providers is collected.
+- Unclear whether personal information from social or federated login providers is collected.

-• Unclear whether personal Information is shared with third-party login providers.
+- Unclear whether personal Information is shared with social or federated login providers.

 3.15: De-identified or Anonymized Data